 The Office of Student Integrity (OSI) wants to make sure that parents and families of Georgia Tech students understand that student integrity is everyone's responsibility.
+Student integrity refers to the actions and behaviors that students engage in that reflect a commitment to ethics and principled decision-making.
+This includes academic honesty as well as behavior that takes place in out-of-classroom settings.
+We also encourage students to be mindful about their behavior when they are off-campus and away from Georgia Tech - as Yellow Jackets, their deeds and words reflect back on the Institute.
 The process of learning is often as important as the product, and there are no shortcuts in education.
 Furthermore, a safe and civil environment is critical to the learning process.